 Cybernet operates globally with operations in the U.S., U.K., Taiwan, China & Australia.

-Simply put, HMI is a visual surface or display that allows humans to interact with machines.
-The most common type of HMI systems would include a screen or a computer for humans to control the machine which would also display data, information, or feedback from the machine.
+Simply put, HMI is a display that allows humans to interact with machines.
+The most common type of HMI systems would include a screen or a computer for humans to control the machine which would also display data, information, or feedback.

 A good example of a human machine interface in a factory setting is a computer controlling a conveyor belt.
 Workers can use the computer to change the speed of the belt or stop it, and the computer shows them data such as speed, count, and other useful statistics.